 Why are we regarded as a leader of care and education?

 I want to have a look?

 Do I pay for public holidays?

 Do we have a Chef?

-Yes, our long day care in Dudley Street has a dietician approved menu!
-All our meals are overseen hands on by a qualified chef.
+Yes, our long day care at Dudley Street and CMCC Hall Street have a dietician approved menu!
+All our meals are overseen by a qualified chef.

-Cessnock Multipurpose Children’s Centre follows good for kids and good for life guidelines.
+Cessnock Multipurpose Children’s Centre follows Good for Kids Good for Life guidelines.

-For Nulkaba Preschool , Cessnock CMCC Hall Street and Vacation Care .
-Families provide food each day for their children in line with the Centre’s Food and Nutrition Policy.
+For Nulkaba Preschool and Vacation Care families provide food each day for their children in line with the Centre’s Food and Nutrition Policy.

 Do we support inclusion?

 Yes, there is a one off enrolment fee of just $90.